 RCEP free trade deal must wait until February 2020

-It is now expected that it will be February 2020 before the signing point is reached as it is understood that India at the last minute, raised questions and dug its heels in preventing the deal being put to bed.
+It is now expected that it will be February 2020 before that point is reached as it is understood that India at the last minute, raised questions and dug its heels in preventing the deal being put to bed.

 Hopes faded on Saturday as India held out

 Hopes already fading on Saturday were finally dashed when the Thai government spokeswoman briefed reporters looking forward to the prospect of a historic day on Monday.
 ‘We don’t have a conclusion yet.
 Once there is one it would be announced,’ she said at first but then confirmed: ‘Commerce ministers are still discussing outstanding issues.
 The signing is expected around February next year.’

 Indian Prime Minister – negotiating sincerely but wants a better deal for its service industries

 However, Indian Prime Minister Narendra Modi, looking much relieved at Sunday’s photoshoot, did express his country’s continued commitment to finalising a deal and promised that India was ‘engaged in negotiation with sincerity’ as it pushed for greater access for its burgeoning services sectors across the 10 nation ASEAN bloc and the six other Asia Pacific economies.

 New world trade bloc being painted at this summit as a Chinese vehicle to dominate Pacific trade

 The final efforts to clinch the deal which would create the biggest free trade area in the world saw the RCEP interpreted more and more as a Chinese vehicle which is a cause for concern.

 Indeed, the trade war between China and the United States was the elephant in the room at this summit as ASEAN becomes a pivotal arena where the two great powers appear to be locking horns and vying for influence.